 - 1. Angeles College will evaluate each student's progress at 25%, 50%, 75% and 100% of all coursework (Diploma and Degree programs) or Angeles College will evaluate each student's progress at the end of each module. - 2.
-Students are expected to maintain a grade of C (70%) or better at the end of each evaluation point (or module) in order to be deemed as progressing satisfactorily. - 3.
-If a student does not meet the minimum grade of C (70%) at the end of any evaluation point, he or she will be placed on academic probation until the next immediate evaluation point.
+Students are expected to maintain a grade of C (70% or 75%) or better (if the program academic policy is stricter) at the end of each evaluation point (or module) in order to be deemed as progressing satisfactorily. - 3.
+If a student does not meet the minimum grade of C (70% or 75%) at the end of any evaluation point, he or she will be placed on academic probation until the next immediate evaluation point.